Finding a Top Financial Advisor Firm in Kansas

 Prism Financial Group, LLC

-Prism Financial Group, LLC provides financial planning and investment portfolio management services to a range of individuals and businesses.
-The firm currently holds more than $600 million in assets under management (AUM).
+Prism Financial Group, LLC provides financial planning and investment portfolio management services to a range of both high-net-worth and non-high-net-worth individuals, pension and profit-sharing plans, charitable organizations and businesses.
+The fee-based firm currently holds more than $660 million in assets under management (AUM).

 The firm’s investment advisory staff collectively has more than 30 years of experience providing wealth management services to its clients.
-In total, the team holds three certified financial planner (CFP) designations, two certified mutual fund specialist (CFS) recognitions and one chartered financial planning counselor (CRPC) certificate.
+In total, the team holds three certified financial planner (CFP) and one certified mutual fund specialist (CFS) designations.

 Prism has been providing investment advisory services since 1999, making it one of the longest-running firms on our list.
 Prism works in a fiduciary capacity.
 So it’s legally obligated to put your best interests ahead of its own.